 - Training and resources: Access to legal resources and training to enable your continued professional development.

-To find out more about joining Peerpoint, please contact Amie Davidson, Head of Peerpoint, U.S, or Mary Alex Hudson, U.S. Resourcing and Talent Manager.
+To find out more about joining Peerpoint, please contact the team here.

 You can also discover our latest opportunities here.